Niflheimrx/fibzy-flow-gm-v2/README.md

 - sm_paint | Painter for routes

 Follow rawinput2.txt in other https://github.com/Haze1337/RawInput2/releases
-- I use + 0.031250 (Pos rounded) added to my sensitivity so if you use 1.3 it will then be sensitivity 1.33125
+- I use + 0.031250 (PoS Rounded) added to my Sensitivity so if you use 1.3 it will then be sensitivity 1.33125.
 - Run GMod in 86x bit mode

 Comes with: